diyadave/SeeForMe/replit.md

 **MAJOR UPDATE**: Switched from PostgreSQL to **fully offline JSON-based memory system** for perfect mobile compatibility and low-end device support.

 **Recent Success**: Complete offline memory system implemented!
-Features emotional continuity ("Yesterday you weren't feeling well..."), face recognition with name learning ("Oh, there is Meera looking at you!"), automatic camera switching, and conversation memory - all using local JSON files for perfect mobile deployment.
+Features emotional continuity ("Yesterday you weren't feeling well..."), face recognition with name learning ("Oh, there is Meera looking at you!"), automatic camera switching, and conversation memory - all using local JSON files. **Ready for local deployment with user's Gemma3n model and DroidCam camera testing.**

 **User PC Configuration**: User has Gemma3n:latest (7.5 GB) installed on their PC.
-When code is downloaded and run locally, it will use their Gemma3n model for responses instead of pattern matching.
+When code is downloaded and run locally, it will use their Gemma3n model for responses instead of pattern matching. **User will test with DroidCam for mobile camera functionality on both front and back cameras.**

 ## User Preferences